Automated planning and scheduling: Overview

-When full observability is replaced by partial observability, planning corresponds to partially observable Markov decision process (POMDP).
+When full observability is replaced by partial observability, planning corresponds to a partially observable Markov decision process (POMDP).

 If there are more than one agent, we have multi-agent planning, which is closely related to game theory.

 Domain independent planning

 In AI planning, planners typically input a domain model (a description of a set of possible actions which model the domain) as well as the specific problem to be solved specified by the initial state and goal, in contrast to those in which there is no input domain specified.
 Such planners are called "domain independent" to emphasize the fact that they can solve planning problems from a wide range of domains.
 Typical examples of domains are block-stacking, logistics, workflow management, and robot task planning.
 Hence a single domain-independent planner can be used to solve planning problems in all these various domains.
 On the other hand, a route planner is typical of a domain-specific planner.